One of our staff members will contact you asap.

 He has also expanded geographically, opening offices in Portland, Boise, Bend and Seattle, and been recognized by both national and international event associations.

 As the business grew, he learned to delegate, carving out time for his family: wife Mindy and sons Cyrus, 20; Cooper, 8, and Chase, 5, and community ventures that matter to him.
 Education opened doors for him, he said, which is why he serves on the board of the Springfield Education Foundation.

 He helped take the foundation from a $70,000-per-year organization to a $235,000 one, Executive Director Ronnel Curry said.

-After making it through the recession, the future is looking bright for Team Casino, Fryback said, although he takes nothing for granted when it comes to business.
+After making it through the recession, the future is looking bright for The Party Team, Fryback said, although he takes nothing for granted when it comes to business.

 Still, he is confident enough to indulge in an occasional I-told-you-so moment of his own.
 His mother, a semi-retired accountant, keeps his books for him now.
 And Fryback never tires of reminding her: “See, I told you I was better at partying than any of the other kids.’ ”

 Owner: Travis Fryback